ExCiteS/airquality/README.md

 The finalised signed app can then be uploaded to [Google Play Store](https://play.google.com/apps/publish/).

+Please note, Cordova previously was adding additional "8" at the end of generated Android version code.
+This has changed in the later updates.
+Following the default settings, Google Play store will not allow to upload any *new* versions of the app, as they will all be threated as lower versions.
+A workaround was added, where Android version code *must be* explicitly set in the XML configuration file.

 ## Develop Application

 When building Angular application, use: